Illya Kuryaki and the Valderramas

 Illya Kuryaki and the Valderramas (IKV) is an Argentine musical duo from Buenos Aires, formed in 1991 and consisting of Dante Spinetta and Emmanuel Horvilleur.
 The duo split in 2001 to follow solo careers, but later performed together several times, and officially reunited in 2011.
 The duo took their name from a fictional character, the Soviet spy Illya Kuryakin in the hit 1960s TV show The Man from U.N.C.L.E., and the Colombian football player Carlos Valderrama.
 Their musical style is extremely wide-ranging, including hip-hop, rock, funk, and salsa.

 History

 The duo met as children as a result of the friendship between their parents.
 Spinetta is the son of musician Luis Alberto Spinetta, and Horvilleur's father is photographer Eduardo Marti.
-In 1987, when they were 12 and 11 years old respectively, Spinetta, Horvilleur, and younger siblings formed a music group called Pechugo.
+In 1987, when Horvilleur and Dante were 12 and 11 years old respectively, Them and younger siblings formed a music group called Pechugo.
 Pechugo dissolved one year later, and the duo decided to form Illya Kuryaki and The Valderramas.